 Useful Excel Tips | Keyboard Shortcuts | VBA Codes

 Download this Free E-Book to take your excel skills to a whole next level using some smart Excel tactics.

-Here both have “Delhi” in them but don’t have an exact match, Now, in this situation, we can’t match or search.
+Now, in this situation, you can’t match or search.

-So, we need a way which can allow us to use only available value or partial value (Delhi) to match or search for the actual value (New Delhi).
+Here, you need a way which allows you to use only available value or partial value (Delhi) to match or search for the actual value (New Delhi).

-So today, in this post, I’d like to share with you how to use wildcard characters, their types and examples to use them with different functions.
+So today, in this post, I’d like to tell you what are wildcard characters, how to use them, their types and examples to use them with different functions.

 So let’s get started.

-You can extend this list with all the functions which we use for matching a value, for lookups or find a text.
+You can extend this list with all the functions which you use for matching a value, for lookups or find a text.

-Ahead, we will learn to use wildcards with functions + find and replace options + conditional formatting + with numbers.
+Ahead, I'll share with you some of examples with functions + find and replace options + conditional formatting + with numbers.

-Below we have data where we have some invoice numbers with the amount.
+Below you have data where you have invoice numbers and their amount.
 And, we need to sum amounts where invoice numbers have “Product-A” in starting.